 In August 2020 the Government published a White Paper Consultation on Planning Reform which introduced discussions on a radical transformation of the planning system including recognition that "there is not enough focus on design, and little incentive for high quality new homes and places: There is insufficient incentive within the process to bring forward proposals that are beautiful and which will enhance the environment, health, and character of local areas".
-It further identifies that the planning system needs a new focus on design and sustainability, with a greater focus on 'place making' and 'creation of beautiful places'.
+It further identifies that the planning system needs a new focus on design and sustainability, with a greater focus on 'place making' 'creation of beautiful places' and 'supporting inclusive and mixed communities'.

 The Ministry for Housing, Communities and Local Government (MHCLG) have followed this with amendments to the National Planning Policy Framework (NPPF) in 2021.
-The text has been revised to implement policy changes in response to the Building Better, Building Beautiful Commission "Living with Beauty" report.)
+The text has been revised to implement policy changes in response to the Building Better, Building Beautiful Commission "Living with Beauty" report1.)
 MHCLG has also published the National Design Guide - Planning practice guidance for beautiful, enduring and successful places in October 2019.
-This makes clear that creating high quality buildings and places is fundamental to what the planning and development process should achieve.
-The guide illustrates how well-designed places that are beautiful, enduring, and successful can be achieved in practice.
+This makes clear that creating high quality buildings and places which benefit people and communities is fundamental to what the planning and development process should achieve.
+The guide illustrates how well-designed places that are beautiful, enduring, and successful can be achieved in practice, whilst also being inclusive of people at different stages of their life and with different abilities.